Enthusiastic people with a positive approach to life

 u3a welcomes new members as you bring new thoughts and ideas to our group.

 Our Monthly Meetings have a variety of ingredients certain to meet your taste!
-A warm welcome (and a few notices) from the President; a mini-talk by one of our members; a biscuit break for friendly chatter and meeting new friends; and a main speaker of note in the community.
+A warm welcome (and a few notices) from the President; two talks by our members; a biscuit break for friendly chatter and meeting new friends; and a main speaker of note in the community.

 A sure recipe for success and enjoyment - "Do try it!"